lovekrand/MAS557_final/README.md

 ## Experiments
 ### Data
+We have provided the entire pipeline code via main.ipynb file.
+You can simulate the figures appearing in the final paper by downloading one of the datasets provided below.
+In fact, Kdv and Burger's equation uses the same dataset as in the original MWO paper.

-KdV :A sample generated dataset for KdV is uploaded at [KdV data](https://drive.google.com/drive/folders/1--KYHPjl-pkrrGRtH8eg0aG7q8hUjiKg).
+For KdV equation : A sample generated dataset for KdV is uploaded at [KdV data](https://drive.google.com/drive/folders/1--KYHPjl-pkrrGRtH8eg0aG7q8hUjiKg).

-Burgers: For the experiments on Burgers, the code package uses the datasets as provided in the following repository by the Authors Zongyi Li et al.
+For Burgers equation : For the experiments on Burgers, the code package uses the datasets as provided in the following repository by the Authors Zongyi Li et al.

 [PDE datasets](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-)

-Wave : To use the wave equation as data, run the ipynb file named wave_eqn_generate.ipynb
+For Wave equation : To use the wave equation as data, run the ipynb file named wave_eqn_generate.ipynb and save the .npz file.

 ### Figures
 You can check the experiment details, outcomes and figures of each PDE equation in the respective folders.
 We provided several figures and plots to verify our experiments were geniue.